AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 The UI and logic structure of the input status indication are as follows:

-- The `subtitle` control in `EaseChatNavigationBar` displays the user's status and input status indication.
-After receiving the input status, the input status will be displayed first.
-After the user cancels the input status, the user's status will be displayed and the input status will disappear.
+- The `subtitle` control in `EaseChatNavigationBar` displays the user's status and the input status.
+If received, the input status is displayed first.
+If you disable the input status indication, only the user's status will be displayed.

 - Input status-related callbacks and methods are as follows:
   - The input status is delivered as a transparent message.
 After receiving the transparent message, the input status is updated through the `MessageListViewModel#notifyTypingState()` callback.
   - The input state callback is `MessageListViewModel#onOtherPartyTypingText`.